opensearch-project/documentation-website/_getting-started/intro.md

 Individual words in a search query are called search _terms_.
 Each search term is scored according to the following rules:

-1. A search term that occurs more frequently in a document will tend to score higher.
+1. A search term that occurs more frequently in a document will tend to be scored higher.
 A document about dogs that uses the word `dog` many times is likely more relevant than a document that contains the word `dog` fewer times.
 This is the _term frequency_ component of the score.

-1. A search term that occurs in more documents will tend to score lower.
+1. A search term that occurs in more documents will tend to be scored lower.
 A query for the terms `blue` and `axolotl` should prefer documents that contain `axolotl` over the likely more common word `blue`.
 This is the _inverse document frequency_ component of the score.

-1. A match on a longer document should tend to score lower than a match on a shorter document.
-A document that contains a full dictionary would match on any word, but is not very relevant to any particular word.
+1. A match on a longer document should tend to be scored lower than a match on a shorter document.
+A document that contains a full dictionary would match on any word but is not very relevant to any particular word.
 This corresponds to the _length normalization_ component of the score.

-OpenSearch uses the BM25 ranking algorithm to calculate document relevance scores and returns the results sorted by relevance.
+OpenSearch uses the BM25 ranking algorithm to calculate document relevance scores and then returns the results sorted by relevance.
 To learn more, see [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25).

 ## Advanced concepts